-As part of this evolution, there is a need in pharmaceutical organizations to re-define existing practices, introduce new technologies and models, encourage cross-pollination between internal teams and cultivate a performance-driven culture that delivers improved quality of access, care and solutions.
+As part of this evolution, there is a need within pharmaceutical organisations to re-define existing practices, introduce new technologies and models, encourage cross-pollination between internal teams and cultivate a performance-driven culture that delivers improved quality of access, care and solutions for patients.

-The Global Executive MBA Degree in Pharmaceutical Management is a programme designed to prepare for this transformation.
+The Global Executive MBA Degree in Pharmaceutical Management is a programme designed to prepare senior professionals for this transformation.

-It is the best of times but also challenging times in the life sciences and pharmaceutical business, with unique opportunities and challenges in discovering, developing, launching, manufacturing, and marketing a promising drug for the global market.
-Advances in gene sequencing and editing, wearable technologies, and new scientific discoveries offer tremendous potential.
-It is clear that for market leadership, players in the pharmaceutical industry will need to strengthen several capabilities and adapt their operating models to deliver better value to both, their patients and their business.
+It is the best of times with challenges across life sciences and pharmaceutical businesses, coupled with unique opportunities in discovering, developing, launching, manufacturing, and marketing promising drugs for global markets.
+Advances in gene sequencing and editing, wearable technologies and new scientific discoveries offer tremendous potential.
+To achieve and to sustain market leadership, players in the pharmaceutical industry will need to strengthen several capabilities and adapt their operating models to deliver better value to both, their patients and their business.
 Some of the strategic highlights of the programme are as per the following:

 The Global Executive MBA Degree in Pharmaceutical Management is jointly offered by the Amrut Mody School of Management at the Ahmedabad University and the Rady School of Management at the University of California San Diego.
-It is carefully curated to provide insight, planning, and execution skills to turbo-charge participants' careers by focusing on all the issues above to drive growth.
+It is carefully curated to provide insights, planning, and execution skills to turbo-charge participants' careers by focusing on all the subject matters mentioned above and to drive growth.

 To learn more please visit www.ahduni.edu.in/amsom